On the linearity of HNN-extensions with abelian base group: Linearity of HNN-extensions

 But the above implies that $H$ has a presentation where all relations are commutators of the generators and therefore is a right-angled Artin group.
 Consequently $H$ is $\Z$-linear.
-(For more on right-angled Artin groups and its linearity the reader can see \cite{brown,hw}.)
+(For more on right-angled Artin groups and its linearity the reader can see \cite{humphries,hw,dj}.)
 But it is known that the linearity is closed under taking finite extensions or subgroups.
-Therefore the group $G$ is $\mathbb{Z}$-linear. \end{proof}
+Therefore the group $\tilde{G}$ is $\mathbb{Z}$-linear and hence, so if $G$.

 The above technique can actually show that if $K$ is a right-angled Artin group with standard generating set $S$, and $S_1, S_2$ are subsets of $S$ then any HNN-extension $\< t, S \mid tS_1t^{-1}=S_2\>$ is $\Z$-linear.
 This is only a special case of a more general result by Hsu and Leary \cite{hl}. \begin{proposition} Let $K$ be a finitely generated free abelian group and $A, B$ isomorphic subgroups of $K$ with $\varphi : A \longrightarrow B$ an isomorphism.
 Suppose that $D = 1$, then the $HNN$-extension